DataTalksClub/data-engineering-zoomcamp/week_2_data_ingestion/airflow/2_setup_official.md

 ### `File /.google/credentials/google_credentials.json was not found`

-First, make sure you have your crendentials in your `$HOME/.google/credentials`.
+First, make sure you have your credentials in your `$HOME/.google/credentials`.
 Maybe you missed the step and didn't copy the your JSON with credentials there?
-Also, make sure the name is `/google_credentials.json`.
+Also, make sure the file-name is `google_credentials.json`.

 Second, check that docker-compose can correctly map this directory to airflow worker.